 Source: Grandview Research

-The health and wellness industry has seen unprecedented growth due to the emergence of new products and trends that focus on improving diets and nutrition through supplements.
+The health and wellness industry has experienced unprecedented growth through innovative products and trends focused on enhancing diets and nutrition via supplements.

-These products have become must-haves for people who are looking to enhance their overall health as well as for athletes who need an extra nutritional boost during training or competitions.
+These products have become essential for individuals seeking to improve their overall health, as well as athletes requiring additional nutritional support during training or competitions.

-There is no doubt that this market will continue to grow in order to provide individuals with a wide array of options for achieving optimal health.
+This market will undoubtedly continue expanding to provide consumers with diverse options for achieving optimal health.

 Americans spend more than $30 billion on supplements each year.